mrcrunchybeans/fermentacraft/README.md

-# 🍎 CiderCraft
+# 🍎 FementaCaft

-**CiderCraft** is an open-source Flutter app designed specifically for homebrewers who focus on **cider, mead, and fruit wine**.
+**FementaCaft** is an open-source Flutter app designed specifically for homebrewers who focus on **cider, mead, and fruit wine**.
 It combines the power of precision tracking with beautiful design and user-friendly tools.
-Inspired by Brewfather—but crafted for fruit fermenters—CiderCraft helps you master every batch from recipe design to bottling.
+Inspired by Brewfather—but crafted for fruit fermenters—FementaCaft helps you master every batch from recipe design to bottling.

 ---

-## 🎯 Why CiderCraft?
+## 🎯 Why FementaCaft?

 Most brewing software focuses on beer.
-CiderCraft fills the gap for makers of:
+FementaCaft fills the gap for makers of:
 - 🍏 Hard cider
 - 🍯 Mead
 - 🍓 Fruit wines and blends